 Greg James Sculpture has been there since 1992 when the J Shed studios were established, and his workshop and studio is the centrepiece of the building, at Unit 2 (blue door).

 Jenny Dawson has her Ceramics Studio next to him, at Unit 3 (red door) which she shares with photographer Peter Zuvela.

 The newest tenant is the Art of Freo Gallery, manager Ellen McCarthy, at Unit 4, at the northern end (green door).
 Ross Potter, her husband, currently has his own small space in it, while the larger area is used for other exhibitions, such as the photography of Kylie Richardson, recently on show.
 She was followed by mixed media artist Rachel Doller.
 Art of Freo is supported by the City of Fremantle, through its Emerging Artist Support Fund.
 Ellen McCarthy has publicly supported the tavern (in Facebook, I think).

 This photo taken from the Round House 'gun deck' shows Unit 1, with the glass wall, at the end of J Shed.
-That, and the space where the road and green lawn are, is where the tavern will be.
+That, and the space where the track and green lawn are, is where Sunset Events proposed a tavern be built.
 I acknowledge I got the photo from Roel Loopers' blog: I assume he took it, and thank him.

 Agnieshka Kiera writes: